ndalezios/owasp-cheat-sheet/index.md

 - How different must the next password be
 - Can password contain username
 # Testing for weak security question/answer
-Upon account creation it is required the user to select _pregenerated_ or _custom_ security questions \
+Upon account creation it is required the user to select _pregenerated_ or _custom_ security questions
 - Pregenerated - obtain a list of questions by creating a new account
 - Custom - Does the system allow creation of custom questions
 - Can the be brute forcable?
 - How many guesses do you have
+# Testing for weak password change or reset functionalities
+- Check if non admin users can change or reset password for other accounts
+- Is the password change/reset vulnerable to [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)?
+- What information